symfony/symfony-docs/cookbook/doctrine/mongodb.rst

     php app/console help doctrine:mongodb:query

-Some notable or interesting tasks include:

-----> List cool tasks here

 .. note::

-   To be able to load data fixtures to your database, you will need to have the ``DoctrineFixturesBundle`` bundle installed.
+   To be able to load data fixtures into MongoDB, you will need to have the ``DoctrineFixturesBundle`` bundle installed.
 To learn how to do it, read the ":doc:`/cookbook/doctrine/doctrine_fixtures`" entry of the Cookbook.